AI as We Describe It: How Large Language Models and Their Applications in Health are Represented Across Channels of Public Discourse: Method

 \item \textbf{Research Press:} Research press release data was collected from the \texttt{EurekAlert}~\cite{EurekAlert} news-release distribution operated by the American Association for the Advancement of Science.
 EurekAlert hosts press releases produced by organizations that engage in all disciplines of scientific research, such as universities, medical centers, and government agencies.

-\item \textbf{YouTube and TikTok:} For video data, we first identified relevant videos using \textit{YouTube Data API} and \textit{TikTok Research API}, and then collected and transcribed identified videos for subsequent analyses.
+\item \textbf{YouTube and TikTok:} For video data, we first identified relevant videos in English using \textit{YouTube Data API} and \textit{TikTok Research API}, and then collected and transcribed identified videos for subsequent analyses.
 We decided not to rely on the transcripts available through \textit{YouTube Transcript API} and \textit{TikTok Research API} due to inconsistent transcription quality on YouTube API and the inconsistent availability of built-in voice-to-text features on TikTok API.
 Instead, we referred to prior work~\cite{nguyen2025supporters} and implemented a video transcription pipeline using \texttt{yt-dlp} to download videos, \texttt{ffmpeg} to extract audio, and \texttt{whisper}~\cite{radford2023robust} to transcribe the audio content.
-This approach allowed us to collect transcriptions for the majority of videos, except for 678 videos consisting of pure music or no audio, 158 videos that were inaccessible due to privacy restrictions, and 169 videos with encoding issue that prevented from extracting audio.
+This approach allowed us to collect transcriptions for the majority of videos, except for 693 videos consisting of pure music or no audio, 158 videos that were inaccessible due to privacy restrictions, 169 videos with encoding issue that prevented audio extraction, and 155 videos with gibberish content.
 Additionally, an internal TikTok API error \footnote{Similar issue has been reported online: e.g., https://stackoverflow.com/questions/78731820/how-to-resolve-error-code-500-for-tiktok-research-api; https://www.reddit.com/r/CompSocial/comments/1d8mdz5/tiktok\_api/} prevented data collection starting from August 18, 2024.
-We had submitted a support ticket to TikTok, but the API internal issue was not resolved at the time of writing.
+We had submitted a support ticket to TikTok, but the API internal issue was not resolved at the time of writing and revision.

 \item \textbf{Reddit:} Reddit data was extracted from the widely used PushShift dataset~\cite{baumgartner2020pushshift}, with deleted and removed content excluded from analyses.
-We only included the original submissions to ensure sufficient context for analyses. \end{itemize}
+We only included the original submissions, not the replies, to ensure sufficient context for analyses. \end{itemize}

-\subsection{Content Filtering}
+\subsubsection{Content Filtering:}